Archive: 2023

 First, learning analytics is a concern or a problem.
 That is, modern educational methods generate big data which needs to be analyzed.
 Not only does that require technical skills grounded in a sound approach, but it also raises issues related to privacy, ethics, and equity.
 The authors point out a “tension between learning as a creative and social endeavor and analytics as a reductionist process that is removed from human relationships” (p9).

-Second, learning analytics is an opportunity.
+Second, it is an opportunity.
 The data generated by learning management systems (such as Canvas and Blackboard) has created the possibility of gaining insight into learning – particularly the process – as opposed to just the product – of learning.

 And, finally, it is a community.
 Focused around the Society for Learning Analytics Research, academics, researchers, educators, practitioners, and industry representatives have formed a community of practice.

-This framework for understanding learning analytics through four different lenses provides a balanced approach to the promise and peril of using big data in educational contexts.
-Future posts will explore various methods and applications of learning analytics.
+This framework through four different lenses provides a balanced approach to the promise and peril of using big data in educational contexts.
+Future posts will explore various methods and applications this concept.

 Further Reading